valonxhhajredini/lanch-project/README.md

 python3 test_imports.py
 ```

-1. Click on the "+ Create New" tab to create a new project instance
+1. Click "+ Create New Project" in the sidebar or welcome screen
-2. Select project type (Angular/Laravel/Custom) and click "Create Instance"
+2. Select project type (Angular/Laravel/Custom) in the dialog
+3. Click "Create Project" to add it to your sidebar
-3. Configure the working directory for your project
+4. Configure the working directory for your project
-4. Enter or use pre-filled command based on project type
+5. Enter or use pre-filled command based on project type
-5. Click "Run Command" to start the project
+6. Click "Run Command" to start the project (status turns 🟢 green)
-6. Use "Stop Command" to terminate running processes
+7. Use "Stop Command" to terminate running processes (status turns 🔴 red)
-7. Create multiple instances to run different projects simultaneously
+8. Create multiple instances and switch between them using the sidebar
+9. Monitor all project statuses at a glance with color-coded indicators

 ## Key Achievements

 🎯 **Modular Architecture**: Transformed 446-line monolithic file into clean, maintainable modules
 📏 **Size Compliance**: All files under 500-line limit
-🔧 **Multi-Instance Support**: Enhanced with tabbed interface for simultaneous project management
+🔧 **Multi-Instance Support**: Enhanced with sidebar interface for simultaneous project management
+🎨 **Modern UI Design**: Sidebar with color-coded status indicators and dashboard layout
 📚 **Well Documented**: Comprehensive README and planning documentation
 🧪 **Test Ready**: Isolated functions ready for unit testing
 🚀 **Production Ready**: Clean, professional codebase structure